Qifei-C/HPSTM/README.md

 ## Relation to the Genuine-ESFP Project

-This manifold-based pose smoothing model is an integral component of the **Genuine-ESFP (Expressive Speech-driven Full-body Pose)** project.
+This manifold-based pose smoothing model is an integral component of the **Genuine-ESFP (Estimating, Smoothing, Filtering, and Pose-mapping)** project.

 The Genuine-ESFP pipeline focuses on generating expressive and coherent full-body human animations directly from speech inputs.
 This repository provides a vital post-processing or refinement stage within ESFP, ensuring that the generated poses are not only temporally smooth but also adhere to human kinematic constraints and physical plausibility by leveraging manifold learning.